Currently, six consultants and two registrars provide a secondary care rheumatology service to residents of central Manchester.

 M13 9WL

-Enter the MRI through the entrance on The Boulevard and walk straight through Costa Coffee to the lifts.
+Enter the MRI through the entrance 2 next to The Boulevard and walk straight through Costa Coffee through the double-doors to the lifts.
 The Kellgren Centre for Rheumatology is to the right of the lifts on the ground floor.

-The Kellgren Centre for Rheumatology is a teaching department for medical students from Manchester Medical School, so medical students may be in clinic when you are seen.
+The Kellgren Centre for Rheumatology is a teaching department so medical or nursing students may be in clinic when you are seen.
 Please let your doctor or nurse know if you would prefer to be seen without students.

 Arrow